-Advocacy is at the center of the Shriver Center on Poverty Law's mission to end poverty and racial injustice.

-We recognize that effective anti-poverty advocacy must not only address people's basic needs, but also advance equity of opportunity and build movement toward systemic change.
+Advocacy is at the center of the Shriver Center on Poverty Law's mission to end poverty and racism.
+We recognize that effective anti-poverty advocacy must not only address people's basic needs, but also advance equitable opportunity and build movement toward systemic change.
 The Racial Justice Institute is grounded in a commitment to race equity as an integral and essential part of anti-poverty advocacy and recognizes that legal aid and public interest lawyers and advocates are key to achieving important systemic changes in their client communities.
-Through online learning activities over a seven-month period, the Racial Justice Institute assists civil legal aid and public interest lawyers and advocates in developing or fine-tuning their capacities to engage successfully in racial justice advocacy within their daily practices, organizations, and communities.

-Following completion of the program, Racial Justice Institute Fellows join a growing network of nearly 350 advocates working on race equity issues across the country.

-"The Racial Justice Institute helped us take a step back and think about the racism underlying bigger systems at the root of our clients' individual problems." -Merf Ehman, RJI 2015 Fellow, Columbia Legal Services
+Through online learning activities over a seven-month period, the Racial Justice Institute teaches advocates how to engage successfully in racial justice work within their daily practices, organizations, and communities.
+Following completion of the program, Racial Justice Institute Fellows join a growing network of advocates working on race equity issues across the country.
+In 2023, the Network will reach a milestone of 400 Fellows.
+"The Racial Justice Institute helped us take a step back and think about the racism underlying bigger systems at the root of our clients' individual problems." - Merf Ehman, RJI 2015 Fellow, Columbia Legal Services